jsreport/docs/docs/configuration.md

 ### Application code

 The last option is to edit the `server.js` file which is part of the default installation.
-This is usually common when integrating jsreport into existing node.js application.
+This is usually common when integrating jsreport into the existing node.js application.
 Note this approach cannot be used if you use precompiled jsreport binary.
 ```js
 const jsreport = require('jsreport')({
   httpPort: 3000